-Corequisite: CD 106 or concurrent enrollment in a licensed child care program

-Examination of theoretical principles of developmentally appropriate practices applied to programs and environments.
-Emphasizes the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative, and intellectual development for all children.
+Corequisite: CD 106 or concurrent enrollment in a licensed child care program to programs and environments.
+Emphasizes the key role of relationships, constructive adultchild interactions, and teaching strategies in supporting physical, social, creative, and intellectual development for all children.
 Reviews the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional identity.
 Includes the legal requirements for programs in California including Title 22 and Title 5.